 Nonstick cookware is found in most kitchens.
 The cooking surface of nonstick cookware features a non-stick coating compound that prevents food from sticking.
 Compared to ceramic, nonstick can be made from metals like other types of cookware, like stainless steel or aluminum, but the difference lies in the non-stick coating on the surface.

 The most common type of nonstick cookware surface compound is a Teflon coating made from food-grade PTFE; however, more eco-friendly options are available to those who are conscious of the effects of the compound on food quality and health.

-Nonstick cookware typically can’t withstand extremely high temperatures like stainless steel or ceramic can.
-The non-stick compound coatings break down when exposed to high heat, so it’s a good idea only to use nonstick cookware when cooking on low to medium heat.
+- Poor heat retention: Nonstick cookware typically can’t withstand extremely high temperatures like stainless steel or ceramic can.
+The non-stick compound coatings break down when exposed to medium heat, so it’s a good idea only to use nonstick cookware when cooking on low to medium heat.

 Ceramic cookware is the newest player in the non-stick cookware market.
 It’s considered a more environmentally friendly and safer option than Teflon cookware; however, it’s not quite as durable as stainless steel.

 The two types of ceramic cookware are pure ceramic cookware and cookware with a ceramic coating.
 The latter involves spraying stainless steel, aluminum, or other types of cookware with a ceramic coating that prevents sticking.